putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 By then, the lieutenant had returned wearing a decided scowl.
 The squad stood at attention, as the quartermaster, who was clearly reaching the end of his patience, helped the lieutenant on with his armor.
 The lieutenant’s unfamiliarity with it and his lack of cooperation dragged the process out.
 The boots were particularly difficult.
 As the lieutenant struggled, squad leader carefully studied every contour and crevice of the armor, looking for some mark or tell.
 He didn’t want to mistake him for one of his troopers.

 When the lieutenant finally finished, the squad’s scheduled departure time had long passed.
-Holding his helmet under his arm and looking uncomfortable, the lieutenant gave the order, “Move out.”
+Holding his helmet under his arm and looking uncomfortable, the lieutenant gave the order, “Move out,” adding a sigh.
 On the order, the troopers shouldered their packs with a heave — they were easily 20 kilograms each.
 In a crisp line, the squad headed to the elevator.
 They got just a glimpse of the bustle of activity at the Imperial base before they passed out the rear blast doors.

 The troop stood proudly at attention, just outside the doors, ready to head into the woods.